-Once it dissolves, add the homemade plant food right into the soil around the plant so it absorbs through their roots.
+Once it dissolves, add right into the soil so it absorbs through their roots.
 To start, add a small amount to the top of your soil once every month.
 Based on what your plants do, adjust as needed.

 Recipe Three – Manure “Tea”

-If you have a horse or live on a farm, you have access to wonderful natural fertilizer for your homemade plant food.
+If you have a horse or live on a farm, you have access to wonderful natural fertilizer.
 Any type of manure will do, ranging from horse or cow to pigs.
 If you don’t have farm animals, call up your local riding stables or farms and see if they’d part with any.
 Chances are, they’d be happy to let you have all you want.
-Whatever you use in your homemade plant food, make sure it’s from an animal that is not on medications.
+Whatever you use, make sure it’s from an animal that is not on medications.
 You’ll need: